dhis2/docker-deployment/README.md

 ### Monitoring

-For comprehensive monitoring including Grafana, Loki, and Prometheus, use the monitoring overlay:
+The monitoring stack includes Grafana, Loki, and Prometheus for logs and metrics collection.
+It can be enabled by applying the monitoring overlay:

 ```shell
 docker compose -f docker-compose.yml -f overlays/docker-compose.monitoring.yml up